 Picture this: You trek to Antelope Canyon to capture its curvy red rocks with your DSLR camera.
 After snapping some shots, you head to a local coffee shop to sift through your photos.
 But when you reach to grab your camera, you realize it was snatched while you were ordering your latte.
 Ouch!

 If the pain of losing your pictures wasn’t bad enough, you also need to buy yourself a new camera.
-But here’s the good news: You can get insurance for your camera through your renters or homeowners policy, which can make this situation a little less painful.
+But here’s the good news: You can get it insured through your renters insurance or homeowners policy, which can make this situation a little less painful.

 Why?
 Turns out, your policy can insure your camera for a wide range of scenarios, from theft to accidental damage.
 Andrew Y., a Lemonader from Brooklyn, covered his Sony A7II and lenses with his Lemonade policy:

 “Photography is my passion and outlet.
 It gives me a reason to go out and explore wherever I can.
 My camera helps me capture moments in a single frame, so I can go back and relive those moments in the future.
-I wanted to get my camera covered so I can focus on getting the perfect shot.”
+I wanted to insure it so I can focus on getting the perfect shot.”

 The truth is, camera coverage can be confusing.
 To answer your most common coverage questions, we’ll take a deep dive into all things camera insurance: